CloudBoost/developers/en/cache/basiccache.md

 #Adding an item into the Cache

-To add an item into the Cache, you need to call the put method of the <span class="tut-snippet">CB.CloudCache</span> instance. <span class="tut-snippet">put</span> function takes in a key as the first parameter and an item of any datatype as the second parameter for example a user object.
+To add an item into the Cache, you need to call the put method of the <span class="tut-snippet">CB.CloudCache</span> instance. <span class="tut-snippet">put</span> function takes in a key as the first parameter and an item of any datatype as the second parameter.

 ==JavaScript==
 <span class="js-lines" data-query="put">
 ```
 var cache = new CB.CloudCache('CacheName');
-cache.put('sample',{'name':'John Doe', 'age':24, 'sex':'MALE'}, {
+car item = {'name':'John Doe', 'age':24, 'sex':'MALE'};
+cache.put('sample',item, {
-    success : function(cache){
+    success : function(item){
-        //cache is the object that you added to the cache.
+        //item is the object that you added to the cache.
-        console.log(cache);
+        console.log(item);
     }, error : function(error){
         console.log(error);
     }